tlswg/tls13-spec/draft-ietf-tls-tls13.md

   digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
-An RSA public key (OID rsaEncryption) MUST be supported, an RSASSA-PSS public key (OID id-RSASSA-PSS) MAY be supported.
-  When used as signature algorithm in certificates, the same parameters as used for TLS handshake messages MUST be supported but other parameters MAY be used.
+  When used as signature algorithm in certificates, the length of the salt SHOULD be equal to the length of the digest output, but other salt lengths MAY be used.
   This codepoint is new in this document and is also defined for use with TLS 1.2.
+: An RSA public key (OID rsaEncryption) MUST be supported, an RSASSA-PSS public key (OID id-RSASSA-PSS {{RFC5756}}) without parameters MUST be supported (such that any hash algorithm and salt length can be used), while an RSASSA-PSS public key (OID id-RSASSA-PSS) with parameters MAY be supported.

 EdDSA algorithms
 : Indicates a signature algorithm using EdDSA as defined in